blairchapusha/Data-Analysis-Portfolio/Project_1_Telco_Customers/Dataset/README.md

 **Device Protection**: Indicates if the customer subscribes to an additional device protection plan for their Internet equipment provided by the company: Yes, No

+**Technical Support**: Indicates if the customer subscribes to an additional technical support plan from the company with reduced wait times: Yes, No

 **Streaming TV**: Indicates if the customer uses their Internet service to stream television programing from a third party provider: Yes, No. The company does not charge an additional fee for this service

 **Streaming Movies**: Indicates if the customer uses their Internet service to stream movies from a third party provider: Yes, No. The company does not charge an additional fee for this service